Summer Anthropology Field School in Quintana Roo!

 For information about additional scholarships please visit our External Scholarships web page.

-On the UQROO Summer Anthropology program students will spend the first weeks in Chetumal taking an intensive Mayan or Spanish language course.
-This course will meet 5 days a week for 5 hours per day.
+On the UQROO Summer Anthropology program students will spend the first weeks in Chetumal taking an intensive Mayan language course and a Methods course.
+The Mayan course will meet 5 days a week for 5 hours per day and the Methods course will meet 5 days a week for 3 hours per day.
 On the weekend students will have a program related excursion or free time.
-During the 3rd and 4th weeks students will begin their Methods course in Chetumal with classes M-F for 3 hours per day and a program related excursion or free time on the weekend.
-For the 5th and 6th weeks students will be engaging in fieldwork in the Mayan community of Xiatil.
-During this period students will also participate in a 3 day tour of Coba, Chichen-Itza, and Valladolid.
+For the 3rd and 4th weeks students will be engaging in fieldwork in a local Mayan community.
+During this period students will also participate in a weekend tour of the Maya Costa region.

 For more information about study abroad enrollment policies, credit approval, and credit and grade conversions please visit the Academics section of our website.